-Many investment opportunities that are suitable for us may also be suitable for our sponsor or its affiliates, including Moody National REIT I. Additionally, our investment strategy is similar to the investment strategy of Moody National REIT I. We, our sponsor, our advisor and other affiliates, including Moody National REIT I, share certain of the same executive officers and key employees.
-In the event that we, or any other investment vehicle formed or managed by these real estate professionals, or any other investment vehicle sponsored by our sponsor and its affiliates, including Moody National REIT I, are in the market and seeking investments similar to those we intend to make, these real estate professionals will review the investment objectives, portfolio and investment criteria of each such investment vehicle to determine the suitability of the investment opportunity.
+Many investment opportunities that are suitable for us may also be suitable for our sponsor or its affiliates, including Moody I (if the pending mergers are not consummated).
+Additionally, our investment strategy is similar to the investment strategy of Moody I. We, our sponsor, our advisor and other affiliates, including Moody I, share certain of the same executive officers and key employees.
+If the pending mergers are not consummated, and in the event that we, or any other investment vehicle formed or managed by these real estate professionals, or any other investment vehicle sponsored by our sponsor and its affiliates, including Moody I, are in the market and seeking investments similar to those we intend to make, these real estate professionals will review the investment objectives, portfolio and investment criteria of each such investment vehicle to determine the suitability of the investment opportunity.
+The considerations regarding the allocation of investment opportunities between us and Moody I will only apply if the pending mergers are not consummated.